Amazon announced a new initiative today called Project Zero.

 This sounds like a step in the right direction.
 There is no way Amazon could ever adequately police the marketplace, and deal with all the reported infringement and reported violations.
 There are just too many scammers out there, and more to take their places when they do get removed.

 There is some oversight — Project Zero, for now, is an invite-only experience available in the U.S. mainly focused on bigger brands, like Vera Bradley or ChomChom Roller.

 You might think: "it looks just like another “invitation-only” program for giant brands to eliminate the little guys.
 I’m sure the big guys will start by wrecking the RA guys first."
 Definitely, this might be a case and soon get weaponized and used to attack competitors.
 Without further prediction, let's wait what the future brings.

 Also, there are the eligibility requirements to enroll in Project Zero.
 Interested brands must have a government-registered trademark and have enrolled their brand(s) in Amazon Brand Registry.

 Amazon will also be requiring that Project Zero users undergo required training, and says that it’ll do ongoing monitoring to prevent misuse of their tools.

-Additionally, Amazon is offering an optional product serialization service for companies that would have them put a unique, Amazon serial code on their products during manufacturing that will then allow Amazon to scan and confirm that a given products is authentic before it ever leaves a warehouse.
+Additionally, Amazon is offering an optional product serialization service for companies that would have them.
+It means putting a unique, Amazon serial code on their products during manufacturing that will allow Amazon to scan and confirm that a given product is authentic before it ever leaves a warehouse.

 You can read more about serialization in our previous blog post.